smartgic/ovos-api/README.md

 # Postman

-As previously mentioned, a Postman collection is provided in this repository with a list of multiple requests.
+As previously mentioned, a Postman collection is provided in this repository under the `postman` directory with a list of multiple requests.

 <p align="center">
   <img src="./docs/postman.png" alt="Mycroft API Postman collection">